temuller/hostphot/docs/examples/photometry_example.rst

 Photometry
 ==========

 HostPhot can calculate the photometry of the entire galaxy (global) or in a given circular aperture (local).
 For this, the code heavily relies on `astropy` and `photutils`.
+Note that the only surveys that need background subtraction are 2MASS, WISE and VISTA, which is performed by default.

 Local Photometry
 ~~~~~~~~~~~~~~~~